LEB-EPFL/SASS/README.md

 http://sass.readthedocs.io/en/latest/

 ## Usage

+**NOTICE** The API for SASS is still under development and may change until major version 1.

 Download latest .jar from [releases].
 ### As standalone application
  - Executing the .jar file by double-clicking launches a BeanShell console.
 Example scripts can be found in `/scripts/` folder.